robenkleene/audio-references/ableton-push/ableton-push-clips.md

 ## Clip View

-- Use the jog wheel to select individual notes
 - `Zoom`: Zoom in / out
 - `Loop Length`: Change the length of the clip
 - Hold `Delete` and push a pad to delete all notes for that pad
+- Push the `Edit` displayed button to enter `Note Edit` mode

+### Note Edit

+- Use the jog wheel to select individual notes
+- With a note selected, use the `Position` encoder to change its position

 ## Troubleshooting